AntonioTorres23/OpenGL_Notes/OpenGL Camera Notes (Updated As Of 6-30-2025).md

 pitch += yoffset;
 ```

 In the third step, we'd like to add some constraints to the camera so users won't be able to make weird camera movements (also causes a `LookAt` matrix flip once direction (where camera is facing) vector is parallel to the world up (y-axis) direction).
 The pitch needs to be constrained in such a way that users won't be able to look higher than 89 degrees (at 90 degrees we get the `lookAt` matrix flip) and also not below -89 degrees.
 This ensures the user will be able to look up to the sky or below to his feet but not further.
-The con
+The constraints work by replacing the Euler value with its constraint value whenever it reaches the constraint.

 ```
 if(pitch > 89.0f)